tarikels/deutsche-bahn-traveltimes/README.md

 ## Deutsche-Bahn Traveltimes

-An interactive tool for exploring rail accessibility across Germany.
+**Explore how well different parts of Germany are connected by rail.**

-Using public GTFS timetable data, this project calculates and visualizes travel times, transfers, car travel times, and public-transport-vs-car accessibility ratios on a zone-level interactive map.
+This project uses public GTFS timetable data to calculate travel times between regions and visualize them on an interactive map.
+It allows you to compare public transport travel times, number of transfers, car travel times, and the ratio between public transport and car accessibility.

+The repository also includes a reusable pipeline for calculating and visualizing travel times from any GTFS timetable dataset.

-Try the web map: https://traveltimes.up.railway.app/
+**Try the web map:** https://traveltimes.up.railway.app/

 <p align="center">
   <img src="data/example.png" alt="Project preview" width="1300">